spnkrtv/SemrushTestAssignment/README.md

-# How to make an app image and deploy it
+# How to make and run an app container using Docker

 Goal is to learn how to prepare [Docker](https://www.docker.com/) environment for interacting with apps, built an image and run it as a container with the ExampleApp using [Kubernetes](https://kubernetes.io) cluster.